 The main things to look for are cracks and bulges.
-Cracks can be due to settlement, in which case you should monitor this over some time.
+Cracks can be due to settlement, so you should monitor this over time.
 If it’s an ongoing problem, you should deal with it before going ahead with the cavity insulation.

 Many pre-war houses in industrialised cities suffered damage from bombing, even if they weren’t involved in a direct hit.
 The pressure from a nearby explosion often sucked the outer leaf away from the inner leaf.
 If the wall’s condition hasn’t changed over the years, don’t worry about it.

 However, if the bulge, or bulges, have occurred more recently and cracks are evident, the wall ties have most likely failed.
 Wall ties are metal ties that bond the inner and outer leaves together, and in older houses, iron or untreated steel is standard.
 Over the years, these ties rust and expand, pushing the brickwork out.
 Eventually, they snap as the rust eats through the metal, leaving nothing to hold the two leaves together.

 If this issue happens, you must get the wall ties replaced before proceeding with the insulation installation.
 It’s not a tremendous job but can cost anything from £1,000 to £2,000 depending on the number of ties.
 This cost may be a factor that swings you towards PU foam.